 The next website up for review is My Weed Seeds.
 They claim to be the best Canadian seed bank, so that should be fun!

 - BC Seeds (Has been called a scam by people on forums.
-The problem is there are a few different seedbanks with very similar names.
-Not which comments are accurate but beware.
-Will aim to de-tangle the mess that surrounds the “BC” seed bank in the near future.)
+There are a few different seedbanks with very similar names, so beware.)

 - Hemp Depot